What is this site?

 Very little, actually.
 Really, I built it because I wanted it.
 There was no tool out there

 that did the things I wanted, so I made one.
-At some point, I hope to monetize it, but that time is not soon.

 Did anyone help?